winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 is, that if the core exchange rate is lower than the highest bid, people can simply buy your token from the market, and exchange them implicitly with the fee pool by creating and canceling an order.
-This will deplete the fee pool and leave the issuer with his tokens at a slight loss (depending on the offset of the core exchange rate).
+This will deplete the fee pool and leave the Issuer with his tokens at a slight loss (depending on the offset of the core exchange rate).
 For this reason, we recommend to use a core exchange that is slightly higher than the market price of your asset.
 As a consequence, paying fees in BTS should always